+This article is a comprehensive guide on data migration theory and practice.
 Technology advances and a dynamic business environment often trigger companies to migrate data.
 With the vast amounts of data modern businesses rely on in their operations, the migration process is more than just moving data in a simple copy-and-paste way.
-The goal of this article is to create a comprehensive guide on data migration theory and practice.

 We will discuss what is data migration; how it differs from data conversion, data integration and data replication; why companies need it; how to formulate a comprehensive data migration strategy and how to design an efficient data migration plan; what the phases of data migration are; what data migration tools are offered in the market and the challenges you might encounter when migrating data.
 Let’s begin with the first question on what is data migration.